Upgrading a certification signature from SHA1 to SHA256

 Checking all certificates

-If you want to check all your certificates, even the ones from others, to just know which ones are vulnerable, - which you of course can't update without the secret key material - they have to be exported and a keyring has to be created for sq lint to handle them.
+If you want to check all your certificates, even the ones you have received from others, to just know which ones are vulnerable (of course you can't update them without their secret key) they have to be exported and a keyring has to be created for sq lint to handle them.
 First, here is how to export the certificates from the cert store:

 $ sq cert export --all > keyring.pgp

-Then you can check the keyring by using the sq lint command, which will not change anything:
+Then you can check the exported keyring using the sq lint command, which will not change anything:

 $ sq cert lint --cert-file keyring.pgp